pburkholder/puppet-at-audax/elements/elements.md

 .note Puppet _catalogs_ are _idempotent_: they can be run any number of times and will always converge to the same state.
-And they will take no action if the systems is in the desired state
+And they will take no action if the system is in the desired state

 !SLIDE bullets incremental